 In three different places, in increasing order of verbosity:

 - The full tabulations.

 How can I contribute to the search?

 You can run the search program on your computer, which will rapidly search random initial 'soups' and periodically upload the results to Catagolue.
-The recommended version of the search program is a highly-optimised C++ program available here.
-An alternative is the older Python version, but this is considerably (20 times) slower than the C++ version.
+The recommended version of the search program is a highly-optimised C++ program (with CUDA support) available here.

 There is an accessible tutorial on deciding which version is appropriate and how to use it.